Trust but Verify - Cover

 Chapter 2: Acceptance

-That night, I wasn’t sure how to approach Karen about my pending absence and possibly never to return.
+That night, I wasn’t sure how to approach Karen about the possibility of me not returning.
 I didn’t expect it to happen, but it was a reality.
-Karen and I had gone through a lot over the previous three years, which had brought us closer together.
+Karen and I had been through a lot over the previous three years.
+I worried about what could be the outcome of my decision.
+If the mission failed and I was lost, there would probably be no compensation from the government.

-Karen had a hunch that something was awry.
+Karen had a hunch that something was amiss.

 “James, out with it, what has you upset?”
 She asked, concerned.
 “Is there something at school that has you worried?”

 “Everything at school is fine.
-Lawrence came by this afternoon with two men from the government.
-I cannot discuss the details of what they want me to do.
+Lawrence came by my office this afternoon with two men from the government.
+I can’t discuss the details of what they want me to do.
 I can tell you if I accept it, I will be away for several weeks, if not longer.”

-“I don’t like the thought of you not telling me; that’s not what we agreed on when we married.
+“I don’t like you not telling me; that’s not what we agreed on when we married.
 We both promised there would be no secrets between the two of us,” Karen stated irritably.

 “It’s not because I don’t want to, but because I can’t.
 We’d be in a lot of trouble if I did,” I explained.